mainwp/mainwp/readme.txt

 The MainWP Dashboard offers multiple backup options.
 We have integrated some of the most popular backup plugins and released them as  [Free Backup Extensions](https://mainwp.com/mainwp-extensions/extension-category/backup/) this allows you to use the backup plugins you know and trust directly from your MainWP Dashboard.

 = Ignore Updates =
 Is there a plugin or theme that you do not want to update for compatibility or other issues?
-Just tell to your MainWP Dashboard to ignore it and it will no longer alert you of the update.
+Just tell your MainWP Dashboard to ignore it and it will no longer alert you of the update.

 = Content Management =
 The power of the MainWP Dashboard means that publishing content to sites is now as easy as can be.
 Pick your site from a list, write content, and publish, without the hassles of logging into each and every site.
 It’s just as easy to manage links, comments, and spam using our mass publish and delete functions.